Master of Arts in Comparative Humanities

 A writing sample, not to exceed 35 pages.

-- Graduate Record Exam (GRE) is required (though this is waived for the B.A./M.A., as well as for Brandeis students/alumni applying for the M.A.).
-Our ETS institution code is 3092 (please note: this institution code only applies to GRE scores).
+Graduate Record Exam (GRE) is required (though this is waived for the BA/MA, as well as for Brandeis students/alumni applying for the MA).
+Our GRE institution code is 3092 (please note: this institution code only applies to GRE scores).

 International applicants: Additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas.
 If you are submitting TOEFL scores, please note that our TOEFL institution code is 3261.